oeway/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 #email: ""
 ---

-I am a researcher at Science for Life Laboratory and KTH Royal Insitute of Technology, Stockholm, Sweden.
-I joined the [Emma Lundberg](https://www.scilifelab.se/researchers/emma-lundberg/)'s group since Jan.
-2019, mainly working on developing new methods for image analysis and modeling, mostly based on deep learning.

-I obtained my Ph.D at Institut Pasteur, Paris where I developed deep learning based methods for advanced microscopy imaging.
+Wei OUYANG is a researcher in Prof. Lundberg’s group at the Science for Life Laboratory and KTH Royal Institute of Technology in Stockholm.
+He has a diverse background across several different fields including engineering, computer science and advanced microscopy imaging.

+Dr. Ouyang obtained his PhD in computational image analysis at Institut Pasteur, Paris where he mainly focuses on applying deep learning for super-resolution microscopy.
+During this period, he developed a deep learning method called ANNA-PALM which massively accelerates super-resolution localization microscopy by 100x.
+To address the challenges in the dissemination of AI tools, he developed an open-source computational platform, [ImJoy](https://imjoy.io), which makes deep learning tools easier to build and more accessible to the user.
+He is actively involved in consortiums and community activities for promoting more open, scalable, accessible and reproducible scientific tools.
+Among them, he is leading the development of the [BioImage Model Zoo](https://bioimage.io) for sharing AI models in bioimage analysis.

+Dr. Ouyang is mainly interested in AI augmented microscopy imaging and data-driven whole-cell modeling.

 <!-- {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF. -->